ait-energy/matsim-model-vienna/README.md

 We estimate two classes of coefficients for all parameters, since not much explanatory power is gained by introducing more classes.
 The class membership equation then determines for each individual the class membership probability, i.e. how much weight each class of coefficients has for a specific person.
 The class membership probability in turn is a linear function of several binary socioeconomic variables sex, age below 35, age above 55, income higher than median, education high-school or above, living in urban area, kids living in the household, single household and full time work with at least 38 hours a week.
-The distribution of the class membership probability is then used to define **10 equally large subpopulations**, based on Greene, W. H., & Hensher, D. A. (2003).
+The distribution of the class membership probability is then used to define **10 equally large subpopulations**, based on Greene and Hensher (2003).

 See subpopulations and their `scoringParameters` in [config-baseline-discreteModeChoice.xml](config-baseline-discreteModeChoice.xml).

 ## Literature

-- Churanek, R. & Steinnocher, K. (2017).
+- Churanek, R. and Steinnocher, K. (2017).
 Räumliche Modellierung der Tagesbevölkerung in Wien.
 Proceedings of 22nd International Conference on Urban Planning, Regional Development and Information Society.
-- Greene, W. H., & Hensher, D. A. (2003).
+- Greene, W. H. and Hensher, D. A. (2003).
 A latent class model for discrete choice analysis: contrasts with mixed logit.
 Transportation Research Part B: Methodological, 37(8), 681-698.
 - Horni, A., Nagel, K. and Axhausen, K.W.
 (2016).
 The Multi-Agent Transport Simulation MATSim.
 London: Ubiquity Press.
 DOI: http://dx.doi.org/10.5334/baw.
 License: CC-BY 4.0
-- Hössinger, R., F. Aschauer, S. Jara-Díaz, S. Jokubauskaite, B. Schmid, S. Peer, K. Axhausen, and R. Gerike (2020).
+- Hössinger, R., F. Aschauer, S. Jara-Díaz, S. Jokubauskaite, B. Schmid, S. Peer, K. Axhausen and R. Gerike (2020).
 A joint time-assignment and expenditure-allocation model: value of leisure and value of time assigned to travel for specific population segments.
 Transportation, Vol. 47, No. 3, 2020, pp. 1439–1475.
+- Jokubauskaité, S., R. Hössinger, F. Aschauer, R. Gerike, S. Jara-Díaz, S. Peer, B. Schmid, K. Axhausen and F. Leisch (2019).
+Advanced continuous-discrete model for joint time-use expenditure and mode choice estimation.
+Transportation Research Part B: Methodological, Vol. 129, 2019, pp. 397–421
-- Schmid, B., S. Jokubauskaite, F. Aschauer, S. Peer, R. Hössinger, R. Gerike, S. R. Jara Diaz, and K. Axhausen (2019).
+- Schmid, B., S. Jokubauskaite, F. Aschauer, S. Peer, R. Hössinger, R. Gerike, S. R. Jara Diaz and K. Axhausen (2019).
 A pooled RP/SP mode, route and destination choice model to investigate mode and user-type effects in the value of travel time savings.
 Transportation Research Part A: Policy and Practice, Vol. 124, 2019, pp. 262–294.17
-- Jokubauskaité, S., R. Hössinger, F. Aschauer, R. Gerike, S. Jara-Díaz, S. Peer, B. Schmid, K. Axhausen, and F. Leisch (2019).
-Advanced continuous-discrete model for joint time-use expenditure and mode choice estimation.
-Transportation Research Part B: Methodological, Vol. 129, 2019, pp. 397–421
+- Tomschy,  R.,  Herry,  M.,  Sammer,  G.,  Klementschitz,  R.,  Riegler,  S.,  Follmer,  R.,  Gruschwitz,  D.,  Josef,F., Gensasz, S., Kirnbauer, R. and Spiegel, T. (2016). Österreich  unterwegs  2013–2014:  Ergebnisbericht zur österreichweiten  Mobilitätserhebung

 ### Preferred Citation

 If you use the MATSim Model Vienna and write a scientific paper about it, please cite the following paper as a reference:

-- Müller, J., Straub, M., Richter, G., Rudloff, C. (2022). *Integration of Different Mobility Behaviors and Intermodal Trips in MATSim*.
+- Müller, J., Straub, M., Richter, G., and Rudloff, C. (2022). *Integration of Different Mobility Behaviors and Intermodal Trips in MATSim*.
 Sustainability.
 2022; 14(1):428. https://doi.org/10.3390/su14010428

 Further reading:

-- Müller, J., Straub, M., Naqvi, A.,  Richter, G., Peer, S., & Rudloff, C. (2021). *MATSim Model Vienna: Analyzing the Socioeconomic Impacts for Different Fleet Sizes and Pricing Schemes of Shared Autonomous Electric Vehicles*.
+- Müller, J., Straub, M., Naqvi, A.,  Richter, G., Peer, S., and Rudloff, C. (2021). *MATSim Model Vienna: Analyzing the Socioeconomic Impacts for Different Fleet Sizes and Pricing Schemes of Shared Autonomous Electric Vehicles*.
 Proceedings of the 100th Annual Meeting of the Transportation Research Board.
 Available on [ResearchGate](https://www.researchgate.net/publication/349212535_MATSim_Model_Vienna_Analyzing_the_Socioeconomic_Impacts_for_Different_Fleet_Sizes_and_Pricing_Schemes_of_Shared_Autonomous_Electric_Vehicles).

 ## License